dwyl/ateam-proposal/README.md

 ### Developers

+Our aim is that:

-+ All developers start on a £120 day rate (equates to £15 an hour for 8 hour days)
++ All developers start on **£120** per day (equates to £15 an hour for 8 hour days)
-+ Commission for Founders & Coders _does not_ come out of developers' day rate
++ Commission for Founders & Coders *does not* come out of developers' day rate
 + Within 4 months, developers will undergo a **peer led** day rate review

 + Commission and structure for bringing in clients and projects will exist and is one of the things that needs to be [researched in the coming month](#next-steps)

 ### Founders & Coders

 + If alumni prefer to be placed directly with employers and this is done through the new organisation, there will be a commission going to F&C - the amount is to be agreed as part of the [next steps](#next-steps)

 For **freelance projects**:
-+ F&C will receive 10% of the _charge out rate_ (not the developer day rate) for all alumni working on freelance projects through the new organisation
++ F&C will receive 10% of the *charge out rate* (not the developer day rate) for all alumni working on freelance projects through the new organisation
 + Calculations suggest **F&C will break even as soon as there are just 7 developers working on projects**
 + Calculations for the diagrams below based on:
   + Developers working 80% of the year (to provide a conservative estimate and allow for holidays/illnesses)